joanaw/rails_api_project/README.md

 # README

-Example of a basic REST API to perform CRUD functions.
+This is a very simple REST API built to perform CRUD functions.
+Uses a SQLite database by default along with the Faker gem to randomly generate Harry Potter data.